The History and origins of the NW&DMR

 The site is a garden area on the south side of the car park.
 A well landscaped area that had been left during recent months and was getting towards the overgrown stage.
 The site includes several island type plantations and pond area.

 Within a month a plan of the proposed route was put forward to Blue Diamond for approval.
 It included a two phase plan.
 Phase one includes a loop line round the main garden area starting and finishing at a terminus station.
-Phase two is a double tracked mainline running south from the station to the boundary line and then west towards the M11 motorway.
-Phase two will be in both 7 1/4" and 5" gauge.
+Phase two is line running south from the station to the boundary line and then west towards the M11 motorway.

 In May 2019 we had a very rare chance to purchase an entire railway stored in a 40ft container.
 The Fenn Bell Miniature Railway, was a line that ran around a zoo in the grounds of the Fenn Bell Inn in Kent.
 Sadly however, the line only ran for 18 months before closing and the railway with all its assets were put into a 40ft storage container.